HoboVR-Labs/docs.hobovrlabs.org/openvr/introduction.rst

 An Introduction to Drivers
 ==========================

-SteamVR uses dynamic libraries to load drivers, and as it turns out, all that a dynamic library needs to do to be recognized as a driver, is export *a single function* ``void* HmdDriverFactory(const char *pInterfaceName, int *pReturnCode)``... *And* have a nice driver directory and be built for both 32 and 64 bit instructions.
+SteamVR uses dynamic libraries to load drivers, and as it turns out, all that a dynamic library needs to do to be recognized as a driver, is export *a single function* ``void* HmdDriverFactory(const char *pInterfaceName, int *pReturnCode)``... *And* have a nice driver directory and be built for both 32 and 64 bit instructions *AND* use very specific interfaces in the driver ABI...
+In short, its a mess.
+But it doesn't have to be, hopefully this page helps with that.

 .. _opevr-driver-directories: